 Sanctuary & Solidarity Information

-- Accompanying people to court for immigration hearings, in Boston and in district courts.
+- Accompanying people to court for immigration hearings, both federal and district courts

 - Accompanying people to the Burlington ICE office for check-ins